 No burning or stinging:

-The Complete Rinse salinates your water inside the mixing chamber, using the Buff’R Caps Dispenser.
-Because every dispenser is the same, it will produce ideal salinity when mixed with any distilled water.
+The Complete Rinse System automatically creates saline irrigation using distilled water inside the mixing chamber, using the Buff’R Caps Dispenser.
+Because every dispenser is the same, it will produce normal saline when mixed with any distilled water.

 Minimal ear pressure: